ksu-cs-textbooks/cis301/content/0-chapter/0_1-toolsGuide.md

 Sireum IVE looks a little different after it has been run the first time.
 If you want to clone a second (or third, etc.) repository, first open Sireum.
 It will automatically open your most recent project.

-To clone a new project, select *File->New->Project* from *Version control*.
+To clone a new project, select *File→New→Project* from *Version control*.
 Then, follow the instructions in *Using GitHub to start homework assignments* above.
 You will likely not have to do anything with a personal access token or with entering information about your GitHub account.
 If you do have trouble working with additional repositories, though, I recommend trying to generate a new personal access token when prompted.

 ## Using Sireum IVE in the lab classrooms